Jaymon/captain/README.md

 echo.exception(e)
 ```

-Captain also can work with [clint](https://github.com/kennethreitz/clint) if you need to do more advanced cli output.
+The `echo` module has a lot of nice little helper features but Captain also can work with modules like [clint](https://github.com/kennethreitz/clint) if you need to do more advanced cli output.

 ## Examples